Paradolichopithecus in GURPS

 Hyaenodonts in GURPS

 A very successful and diverse order of predators, Hyaenodonts resembled modern carnivores like wolves and lions, but weren’t closely related to them.
 They were Creodonts, a now extinct clade of meat-eaters.
-They were generally more carnivorous than even the carnivore clade, with teeth unsuited for anything except flesh.
+They were generally more carnivorous than even the carnivoran clade, with teeth unsuited for anything except flesh.
 Most of them were had sturdy builds, short legs, and long heads.

 They thrived in the warm climate of the Oligocene, then died off as global temperatures fell and landscapes shifted from dense woodland to open plains during the Miocene.